qleonardolp/xsens_mtw_driver-release/README.md

 ## Goals

-- Read at least two accelerometers and publish free_acceleration @ 200 Hz is apparently impossible once the 'rostopic hz' is bounded by the 'desiredUpdateRate' value set to the Xsens Awinda Station.
+- Read at least two accelerometers and publish free_acceleration @ 200 Hz is apparently impossible once the `rostopic hz` is bounded by the "desiredUpdateRate" value set to the Xsens Awinda Station.
 The maximun value that works with two MTw is 120 Hz.

 ## Usage